John Doyle (Tipperary hurler): Recognition

-Possessed of a strong physique and a long stride, Doyle was famed for his dependable close defensive play, marked by his ability to execute long clearances from very tight entanglements in his corner-back position.
-Individually, his mastery of the shoulder-to-shoulder charge, allied to an above-average number of deliveries out of defence marked him apart.
-Collectively, with fellow inner-defenders, Michael Maher and Kieran Carey, he completed a very formidable trio as Tipperary's last line of defence for a ten-year period from the late 1950s.
-Their marshalling territory in front of goal was famously known as "Hell's Kitchen" because of the often tempestuous nature of the exchanges which greeted the dropping ball arriving from mid-field.
+A tall player with a long stride, Doyle played at corner-back and was known for his defensive play, in particular for making long clearances from congested positions.
+He made frequent use of the shoulder-to-shoulder charge and cleared the ball out of defence more often than was typical for the position.
+With fellow inner-defenders Michael Maher and Kieran Carey, he formed Tipperary's full-back line for a ten-year period from the late 1950s.
+The area they defended in front of goal became known as "Hell's Kitchen", a reference to the robust nature of the exchanges that followed high balls delivered from midfield.

 Gaelic games journalist Paddy Downey wrote of Doyle on the occasion of his record-equalling eighth All-Ireland medal in 1965: "If anyone is hurling deserved to join Ring on the magical pinnacle of fame, that man is John Doyle of Holycross...For seventeen years, and to this day, they have had John Doyle, who more than any other player of this generation, personifies that traditional image of Tipperary hurling and hurling men."

 Clare hurling legend Jimmy Smyth wrote: "He embodied Tipperary hurling really.
 Tipperary had three great hurlers by the name of Doyle - you had Tommy, Jimmy, John.
 But if anyone spoke about 'Doyle' they weren't talking about Tommy or Jimmy, they were talking about John.
 When your name is reduced to either just your first or second name in the popular vernacular, then you're really something."

 Eddie Keher, a contemporary hurler from Kilkenny and one of the greatest of all time, said: "John Doyle was an icon of the game.
 He's a true legend."

 Seventeen years after his retirement from playing, Doyle received the ultimate honour during the GAA's centenary year in 1984 when he was chosen at left corner-back on the Hurling Team of the Century.
 He swapped to the right corner-back position on the Hurling Team of the Millennium in 2000, while he was also named on special Munster and Tipperary all-time teams.